jdillenkofer/pithos/README.md

 - `-tpm-path`: Path to the TPM device (default: `/dev/tpmrm0`)

 This command performs trial key creations to detect:
-- Supported asymmetric algorithms (RSA, ECC)
+- Supported asymmetric algorithms (RSA, ECC) for `tpmKeyAlgorithm`
-- RSA key sizes (2048, 4096 bits)
-- AES key sizes (128, 256 bits)
-- Supported elliptic curves (P-256, P-384, P-521, Brainpool curves)
+- Supported HMAC algorithms for `tpmHMACAlgorithm`
+- Supported symmetric algorithms (AES) for `tpmSymmetricAlgorithm`

 Useful for verifying TPM compatibility before configuring the `TinkEncryptionPartStoreMiddleware` with TPM support.